SequAna-Ukon/VTK_CF/README.md

 That brings us to the end of the 'first day'.
 How long did it take us?
 Hopefully, we didn't use up the full day because tomorrow we'll be doing some R in the latter half of the day.
 So for the remainder of today, I'd like you to spend some time getting familiar with R. If we run out of time then you can do it at home.
 This means getting it installed on your system.
 Either install [Rstudio](https://posit.co/) or [Visual Studio Code](https://code.visualstudio.com/) (my personal favourite).
 I'm here to help.
-Also, Here is a helpful tutorial [document] (https://code.visualstudio.com/docs/languages/r#_workspace-viewer) and [video[ (https://www.youtube.com/watch?v=hOe5eYcQrCw&t=383s).
+Also, Here is a helpful tutorial [doc](https://code.visualstudio.com/docs/languages/r#_workspace-viewer) and [video](https://www.youtube.com/watch?v=hOe5eYcQrCw&t=383s).
 Then, you can test R using some simple coding.

 ````bash
 #Create a sequence of values and put it in a variable (x)